Keeper-Security/git-ssh-sign/README.md

 ## Usage

 Simply run `git commit` with the `-S` switch to sign a commit!
 You can confirm your commit has been signed with `git show --pretty=raw`.

 ### Automatic signing

-To sign commits automatically for a repository, i.e., without the `-S` run:
+To sign commits automatically, i.e., without the `-S` run:

 ```shell
 git config commit.gpgsign true